o-Mateo-o/q-voter-generator/README.md

 Why it is powerful?

 - It provides super **simple interaction**, auto simulations and plotting.
-- **Data storage and management** allows to reuse the simulation results.
+- Data storage and management allow the reuse of the simulation results.

 ![image](readme_image.png)